facelessg00n/BerlaTools/README.md

 # BerlaTools

-## Tools to make analysis of BERLA data easier.
+## Tools to simplify analysis of BERLA iVe data.
 Work in progress.
 Python tools to analyse data from Berla iVe extracts in CSV format.
 #